 Why E-Reserves?

 E-reserves gives students 24/7 access to course materials in one convenient location.
-Beyond that, there are two important reasons to place your materials, even e-resources, on reserve at Kennedy Library.
+Beyond that, there are two important reasons to place e-resources on reserve at Kennedy Library.

-Kennedy Library has various ways to support electronic course materials.
+Kennedy Library has various ways to support electronic course materials on the back end:

 E-books, streaming media, and other digital items are available to the campus community via licenses the library purchases.
 There are several types of licenses, which dictate the terms and scope of use by the community, and Kennedy Library's policy is to purchase the license option that offers the most access to the most users.
 To view the licensing terms for different publishers view the Low Restrictions/High Restrictions tabs on the guide at the bottom of this page.